Last Updated on 16 January 2026 by Cycloscope

 Locals hang out here for skating, playing music, and other activities.
 A nice place to stop by for a quick visit.

-Hours: 24 hours a day
+- Hours: 24 hours a day

 4. Kiek in de Kök

-It came out handy during the First World War and saved many people during World War II bombings.
+It came in handy during the First World War and saved many people during World War II bombings.
 Later, during the Cold War, the tunnels were equipped with what was needed to resist a possible nuclear attack.

 To book the visit, find the contacts here.